The Adjudication Business

 Date Written: February 19, 2019

-This Article argues that the recent proliferation of international commercial courts around the world challenges all three of these common narratives.
-London and New York have long been competing to be designated the forum of choice in international commercial contracts—whether parties opt for litigation or arbitration.
-More recently, English-language-friendly international commercial courts have been established in China (2018), Singapore (2015), Qatar (2009), Dubai (2004), the Netherlands (2019), Germany (2018), France (2010), and beyond.
-These jurisdictions are embracing litigation at the same time that they are making their laws favorable to arbitration.
+The recent proliferation of international commercial courts around the world is changing the global business of adjudication.
+The rise of these courts also challenges the traditional accounts of the competitive relationship between and among courts and arbitral tribunals for this business.
+London and New York have long been considered the forum of choice in international commercial contracts—whether parties opt for litigation or arbitration.
+More recently, however, English-language-friendly international commercial courts have been established in China (2018), Singapore (2015), Qatar (2009), Dubai (2004), the Netherlands (2019), Germany (2018), France (2010), and beyond.

 Note: This is a draft.
 Comments are welcome.